Our free membership, business.com+, takes the pain out of choosing new business services.

 When choosing a domain name, consider opting for alternative top-level domains like ".co" or ".io" if your ideal ".com" name is unavailable.

-8. Create strategic partnerships to support your startup.
+10. Create strategic partnerships to support your startup.

 More money-saving business tips

-• Launch a crowdfunding campaign.
-If you can’t get an angel investor and are keen to start a business without a loan, consider crowdsourcing.
+• Launch a crowdfunding campaign: If you can’t get an angel investor and are keen to start a business without a loan, consider crowdsourcing.
 Numerous crowdfunding platforms can help invite people to invest money in exchange for goods or equity.
 You must market your business idea effectively to garner the visibility you need to raise money, but crowdfunded money typically doesn’t need to be repaid.

-• Improve your cash flow.
-A steady, positive cash flow will help you avoid funding shortfalls with expensive debt.
-Consider improving your cash flow by streamlining your accounts receivable process and staying on top of the money customers owe you.
-Other tips include requesting upfront deposits from customers, sending invoices immediately, offering a cash discount for on-time payments and charging interest on late payments.
-On the accounts payable side, ease cash flow worries by negotiating with vendors to pay net 30 or net 60.
+• Improve your cash flow: Consider streamlining your accounts receivable process to improve cash flow and stay on top of the money customers owe you.
+Other ways to maintain steady cash flow include asking for upfront deposits from customers, sending invoices promptly, offering early payment discounts and charging interest on late payments.
+On the accounts payable side, ease cash flow worries by negotiating with vendors to pay on net-30 or net-60 terms.

-Mike Berner contributed to this article.
+Miranda Marquit and Mike Berner contributed to this article.

 Did you find this content helpful?